edwinchow12/comp2113project/README.md

 ### Data structures for storing game status

-Morra: int (the number of turns the game has progressed)

-Typing Fast: string (storing the words), int (the time limit)
+Guess The Number: int (the number)

 Peaceful War: Self-defined data type (storing the number of bases, defenses, attackers, etc)

-Guess The Number: int (the number)

-Snake: int (x and y-coordinates)
+Pacman: int (x and y-coordinates), struct (player coordinates and score), 2d array (the map)

-Blackjack: array (the cards held by the players)

 Maze: Two-dimensional arrays/(or with self-defined data type) (to store the maze), two int (store the position of the player)

 Struct: A self-defined data structure storing the gameplay data.
 For example, the player’s name, number of power dusts, current planet, etc.

 ### Dynamic memory management

 Pointers: Passing arrays and values of power dusts.
 Pointers might be also used for some advanced data structures.

+We used Standard Template Libraries (STLs) such as stack and vectors, as well as declaring our game classes as pointer variables to manage the memory dynamically.

 Array: add more elements to the array

 ### File input/output (e.g., for loading/saving game status)

+User data are stored in ./data/userdata.txt.
+Moreover, some logs are also output in ./logs/log.txt.
+Dialogues are stored in ./dialogues folder.

 For saving game status, config files, etc.

 ### Program codes in multiple files

+Codes are stored in multiple files, each with a .cpp and .h file (except main.cpp).
+They are compiled with the makefile.

 The code of each planet is stored in separate files.
 Once the player proceeds to the next stage, the main cpp file will call the corresponding function from another cpp file.